Thepparatia scandens (Roxb. ex G.Don) Phuph.

 Malvaceae Info (Home)

-Thepparatia Phuph. is a recently described (2006) monotypic genus, currently only known from a collection from dry evergreen forest in Tak province in northwestern Thailand.
+Thepparatia Phuph. is a recently described (2006) monotypic genus, name from a collection from dry evergreen forest in Tak province in northwestern Thailand.
 The genus is named to honour the Thai royal Her Royal Highness Princess Maha Chakri Sirindhorn.
 (Thepparat is her royal title.)
+The type species is Thepparatia thailandica Phuph., but this has been subsequently identified as being conspecific with Hibiscus scandens of Burma, Bangladesh and India.

-This genus is described as related to Thespesia but differing in being a woody climber, in lacking foliar (and epicalyx) nectaries, in possessing articulate pedicels, and in having a inflorescence composed of a terminal raceme of more than 10 flowers.
+This genus was described as related to Thespesia but differing in being a woody climber, in lacking foliar (and epicalyx) nectaries, in possessing articulate pedicels, and in having a inflorescence composed of a terminal raceme of more than 10 flowers.
+However a molecular study of Thespesia found Thepparatia to be nested in Hibiscus.

-The single known spcies is Thepparatia thailandica Phuph.
+The single known species is Thepparatia scandens (Roxb. ex G.Don) Phuph.
 This is a woody climber with stems up to 20m long.
 The leaves are spirally arranged, and crowded towards the ends of the branches.
 They are broadly ovate, 7-12×8-12cm in size, chartaceous, shallowly to moderately 3-lobed, with a cordate base, acuminate apex, and an irregular crenate-serrate margin.
 Glands are present on the upper surface, and also on the midrib and other veins.
 The upper surface is glabrous; the lower surface minutely stellate-pubescent with some large stellate hairs.
 The petioles are 5-10cm long, with a minutely stellate-puberulous indumentum.
 The stipules are caducous, filiform, and 4-6mm long.

 The flowers are borne in drooping racemose inflorescences situated at the end of branches.
 These are up to 20 cm long, with a stellate-tomentose indumentum.
 The flowers are pedicellate, the pedicels being 1.5-1.8 cm long, with an articulation about 0.5 cm below the epicalyx.
 The persisent epicalyx is composed of 5-7 oblong to elliptic bracteoles, 7-10×3-5mm in dimension, which are reddish-green in colour, fused at the base, and stellate-tomentose on both surfaces.
 The calyx is 10-14mm long.
 It is composed of 5 green sepals, which are fused for about half their length.
 The free portions are ovate, 5-8×4-5mm in size, with an acute apex, a medial nerve, and a stellate-tomentose indumentum on both surfaces.
 The corolla is described as yellow, with a large dark-red centre.
 (Photographs show the outermost parts of the petals as near-white, but this might be due saturation of the images.)
 It is campanulate.
 The petals number 5.
 They measure 3-3.5×1.5-2cm in size, and are adnate to the base of the staminal tube, and obovate.
 The apex is reflexed.
 The outside surface is stellate-puberulous, with longitudinal lines; the inside surface glabrous.